This article is very different from all my ports guides and cruise tips as it is about a cruise ship dry dock.

 I couldn’t believe we were on the same ship the transformation was so different to the previous buffet.

-The end part of the buffet was changed into two fabulous specialty restaurants – Planks BBQ and Steamers Seafood.
+The end part of the buffet was changed into two fabulous speciality restaurants – Planks BBQ and Steamers Seafood.

 The décor is a modern nautical theme, with red through Planks and blue through Steamers.